 Workers build tunnels, maintain the nest, and forage to feed the colony.
-They also are responsible for grooming other members of the colony and caring for termite hatchlings.
+They are also responsible for grooming other colony members and caring for termite hatchlings.

 Reproductives are responsible for populating the colony and establishing new termite colonies.

-This caste includes the king and queen and swarmers who venture out of the nest.
+This caste includes the king, queen, and swarmers who venture out of the nest.

-Now let’s take a look at how termite eggs evolve into mature adults with a breakdown of the termite life cycle and what each of the termite stages looks like.
+Now let’s look at how termite eggs evolve into mature adults with a breakdown of the termite life cycle and what each termite stage looks like.

 The termite life cycle can take up to a year for termites to grow from eggs into fully-functioning adults.
 Depending on what role they inevitably play in the colony, the termite lifespan could be very short or decades-long.
 Those lucky enough to become a king or queen can expect a long and happy life, while most swarming reproductives die after they take flight to establish a new colony.
 No matter where they end up, each colony member goes through the same termite life stages.